Today's Articles

 At twenty-one, Cooper was alone; she headed to Oberlin, Ohio, in 1881, graduating from Oberlin College in 1884.
 While there, Cooper began to see herself as a defender of her race and an advocate of Black women.
 “Not the boys less, but the girls more” is a phrase she would use repeatedly as she addressed critical issues in her conversations, speeches, and writings.
 She taught and headed the Modern Languages Department at Wilberforce University, and in 1887, joined the faculty of M Street (now Dunbar H. S.) and was principal in 1901.

 Cooper was the only woman elected to the esoteric American Negro Academy founded in 1897 and became the fourth Black woman to earn a Ph.D. in 1925.
-When Frelinghuysen University was founded in Washington D. C. in 1907, it was a nontraditional group of schools to be a beacon of hope for “colored working people,” Cooper was installed as its second president in 1930.
+When Frelinghuysen University was founded in Washington D. C. in 1907, a nontraditional group of schools served as a beacon of hope for “colored working people.”
+Cooper was installed as its second president in 1930.

 Anna Cooper was versatile, with well-argued ideas and diversity of thought.
-Her published works, lectures, poems, and writings demonstrate this best.
+Her published works, lectures, poems, and writings best demonstrate this.
 Tirelessly dedicated, she did not stop working until she was eighty-four.
 Anna Cooper died at 105 on February 27th, 1964.

 To become a High School Teacher